RenatodaCostaSantos/Data_analysis_projects/Challenging_Topics_Physics/README.md

 ## Are easy topics watched more often than hard ones?

-Even though a bar plot tend to loose a lot of information, it can give us an indication to the answer in this case.
+Even though a bar plot tends to lose a lot of information, it can give us an indication of the answer in this case.

 As we see below, moderate and easy topics have more views, on average, than hard ones.
 This indicates that the first part of our guess is correct.
 <p align="center" width="100%">